 The state's role is to:

-- Provide programs that promote educational attainment.
+- Provide programs that promote educational attainment and help students access postsecondary education

 Data Definitions and Sources